nilg-ai/dssgsummit2020-challenge/README.md

 **Objective criteria**

 We assume the writing effort is proportional to the expected distance traveled in the transition between each pair of letters (left image).
-The expected value is computed using a large text corpus.

 Participants will be ranked according to a loss function based on the Expected Cost of writing a large corpus of text using the proposed keyboard layout.

 We will evaluate the final solution on another set of these text corpus.
-The presented score is calculated according to the loss function on `loss_function.py` (**TO BE GIVEN BY 3rd OCTOBER**) which uses the character transition matrix calculated according to the text corpus.
+The presented score is calculated according to the loss function on `loss_function.py` (**TO BE GIVEN BY 3rd OCTOBER**) which uses a character transition matrix containing the probability of going from one character to another.

 You should submit a solution for both portuguese and english language.